sergiopaim/liquid-8.0/README.md

 And then choose what implementation cartridge you need to run your environment:

-- If you'll deploy your application to Azure, install `LiquidApplication.OnAzure`
+- If you'll run your application with PaaS services from Azure, install `LiquidApplication.OnAzure`
-- If you'll deploy your application to Google, install `LiquidApplication.OnGoogle`
+- If you'll deploy your application PaaS services from GCP, install `LiquidApplication.OnGoogle`

 # Contribute
 Some of the best ways to contribute are to try things out, file issues, and make pull-requests.